-Is Earth Camp open to children with disabilities?
+Are your summer camps open to children with disabilities?

 Our camp facilities are limited in being able to provide services for most children with physical disabilities.
-If you believe that your child with a minor physical disability and will succeed at Earth Camp with limited assistance, please contact us before registering.
+If you believe that your child with a minor physical disability and will succeed at Camp with limited assistance, please contact us before registering.

 We have limited resources to provide services for most children with special needs.
 On occasion, we accept children with mild behavioral issues.
-If you believe that your child with mild special needs will succeed at Earth Camp, please contact us before registering.
+If you believe that your child with mild special needs will succeed at Camp, please contact us before registering.